irimina/CS-and-the-City-Curriculum/react/props-jsx.md

 }
 ```

-You will notice we only modified line 16 of the code.
+You will notice we only modified one line of the code.
 We added an attribute to the `Testimonials` element called `userTestimonial`.
 By adding this attribute to our `Testimonials` element, it will be passed down as props from `App.js`.

 From the [React documentation](https://reactjs.org/docs/components-and-props.html): "When React sees an element representing a user-defined component, it passes JSX attributes to this component as a single object.
 We call this object "props"."